Arabian-vACC/library/docs/aerodrome/al-bateen/gmp.md

 ### 2.2.1 General
 GMP is responsible for issuing clearances for departing aircraft.
 Pilots may be expected to report the following information on first contact:

--   Callsign;
+-   Callsign
--   Aircraft type;
+-   Aircraft type
--   Apron aircraft is parked on;
+-   Apron aircraft is parked on
 -   Destination and requested flight level
 -   Souls on board
--   Current ATIS Information & QNH;

 To facilitate the most expeditious movement of ready aircraft, pilots not ready to pushback and start when instructed to do so by ATC shall expect to wait for further pushback instructions.

 ### 2.2.2 Information contained in a departure clearance
 An IFR clearance shall be in the following format:

--   Callsign;
+-   Callsign
--   Destination;
+-   Destination
--   Departure procedure;
+-   Departure procedure
--   Initially cleared altitude;
+-   Initially cleared altitude
--   Assigned SSR code;
+-   Assigned SSR code

 Departing aircraft shall be instructed to report ready for pushback.